 Local Flexibility (LF): This rating indicates that AEL entities have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this AEL Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

-NLF: AEL grantees must ensure that any individual working under their programs, including subrecipients’ staff members who have access to TEAMS, completes formP-41,, Information Resources Usage Agreement, each program yearformP-41c The formss must be kept on file and retained in accordance with agency retention requirements.
+NLF: AEL grantees must ensure that any individual working under their programs, including subrecipients’ staff members who have access to TEAMS, complete both form P-41c, Information Resources Usage Agreement, and the TWC Information Security Training—CyberSecurity Awareness annually, or, at a minimum, every 365 days.
+Grantees must ensure all staff required to complete form P-41c and training annually do so no later than 30 days after the 365-day expiration date has passed.
+The forms and training certificates must be kept on file and retained in accordance with TWC’s retention requirements.

+NLF: All grantees must ensure that any individual working for the AEL program, including subrecipients’ staff members who have access to TEAMS, complete a onetime submission of the FERPA certificate.
+The certificate must be kept on file and retained in accordance with TWC’s retention requirements.

 NLF: AEL grantees must notify TWC via teams.technicalassistance@twc.state.tx.us within 24 hours of the separation of an employee who has TEAMS access so that access can be removed.

 NLF: AEL grantees must be aware that individuals who do not access TEAMS for 90 days will have their access revoked and must complete the prerequisite requirements to regain access to the system.

-NLF: Each quarter, AEL grantees must review and approve staff members who have access to TEAMS and are assigned access to their grantee ID in TEAMS (both current and historical), and the grantees must provide feedback to TWC about individuals whose access should be removed or modified.
-Access is provided for current year data and historical data; some staff members have access for current year data as well as historical data (data from before the current year).
+NLF: Each quarter, AEL grantees must review and approve staff members who have access to TEAMS and are assigned access to their grantee ID in TEAMS.
+Access is provided for both current data and historical data, and the grantees must provide feedback to TWC about individuals whose access should be removed or modified.

 LF: AEL grantees may require staff members who have access to TEAMS to renew their FERPA training annually.